israelavendanojr/recycling-robot/README.md

-# 🤖 Recycling Robot - Lean & Sustainable
+# Recycling Robot

-A robotics project focused on AI-powered waste classification and sorting, built with a clean, maintainable architecture.
+A robotics project focused on AI-powered waste classification and sorting.

-## 🏗️ Architecture Overview
+## Architecture Overview

 ```
 recycling-robot/